basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Default-Quick-Start.md

                              {connected,"192.168.1.21",9010},
                              {state,wait_for_fullsync}]}}]

-On the Cluster2 node, verify that there are `listener_<nodename>`s for each listening node, and that `leader`,  and `server_stats` are populated.
+On the Cluster2 node, verify that there are listener entries for each listening node, and that `leader`,  and `server_stats` are populated.
 They should look similar to the following:

     listener_riak@192.168.1.21: "192.168.1.21:9010"
     listener_riak@192.168.1.22: "192.168.1.22:9010"